waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Waypoint: Face counter at (3, 3) or (4, 3) to heal.
 - GENTLEMAN (ID 3): (8, 6).
 Confirmed PC is free to use.
 (Talked to)
 - TEACHER (ID 4): (1, 6).
 Mentioned Communication Center upstairs is still being finished.
 (Talked to)
 - RIVAL ENCOUNTER: Defeated Rival (Totodile Lv5) at eastern exit of Cherrygrove City (34, 6).
 Calcifer reached Lv6 and learned Smokescreen.
-Rival's name is "???".
-(Turn 289)
+Rival's name is "MALICE".
+(Turn 301)
 ## ElmsLab (24_5) Update
 - OFFICER (ID 6): (5, 3).
 Investigating a crime.
 - POKE_BALL (ID 5): (8, 3).
 On the table.